silnrsi/font-alkalami/documentation/source/about.md

 Alkalami Regular will stay the same.

-In addition to splitting the font family, the highest priorities for future additions and enhancements are mainly driven by:
+The highest priorities for future additions and enhancements are mainly driven by:

 - Requests from language communities using the fonts
 - Needs of the linguistic and academic community